pariajm/awesome-disfluency-detection/README.md

-## A Paper List for Disfluency Detection
+## Awesome Disfluency Detection
-Disfluency detection paper roadmap including traditional and deep neural models.
+A curated list of awesome disfluency detection papers along with the released code.

-## Contents
+## Paper list by publication year
 - [2020](#2020)
 - [2019](#2019)
 - [2018](#2018)